-The variable can only exist in a theory that abandons the axiom of categoricity.
-Until the inception of modern sociolinguistics, all major linguistic theories adopted the axiom of categoricity.
-The domain of linguistic investigation was taken to be, in Saussure's celebrated dichotomy, langue, the grammatical system, rather than parole, the social uses of language (1916: 9-15).
-The reason is precisely because langue is removed from the turbulence in which parole exists, the quotidian flux, or in Sapir's terms (1929: 166) "the apparent lawlessness of social phenomena."
+The variable can only exist in a theory that abandons the axiom of categoricity, the idea that, as Joos put it (in 1.2 above) the proper subject matter of linguistics is language in which "all continuities, all possibilities of infinitesimal gradation, are shoved outside of linguistics in one direction or the other."
+Until the inception of modern sociolinguistics, all major linguistic theories adopted the axiom of categoricity (as we shall see in the next section).
+The domain of linguistic investigation was taken to be, in Saussure's celebrated dichotomy, langue, the grammatical system, rather than parole, the social uses of language ([1916] 1966: 9-15).
+The reason is precisely because langue is removed from the turbulence in which parole exists, the quotidian flux, or in Sapir's terms ([1929] 1968: 166) "the apparent lawlessness of social phenomena."
 Langue is homogeneous, Saussure says, whereas parole is heterogeneous.
 Furthermore, langue can be studied in the absence of a community of speakers.

-This last point leads to what Labov (1972a: 185-6) calls the "Saussurean Paradox," whereby the data from a single speaker, often linguists relying on their own intuitions, are all that are needed to study the communal langue, but in order to study the individualistic parole one must study language in the community.
+This last point leads to what Labov (1972a: 185-6) calls the "Saussurean Paradox," whereby the data from a single speaker, often linguists relying on their own intuitions, are all that are needed to study the communal langue, but in order to study the individualistic parole one must study language as it is actually used in the community.